-Dependence on rainfed production has left most of Sudan’s farmers vulnerable to the effects of increasingly variable rains.
-Poor rains in 2011/12 resulted in low yields and many families saw their food stocks run out earlier than usual – in March/April instead of May/June.
-While above-average rains in 2012/13 will contribute to a better harvest, flash floods in some areas washed out thousands of hectares of crops.
-Repeated crises mean farmers cannot fully recover and are always on the precipice of food insecurity.
+Persistent insecurity and continued constraints on resources mean farmers cannot fully recover and are always on the precipice of food insecurity.
 By training farmers in improved crop production techniques, FAO has been helping them to improve their yields.
 Assessments of local seed systems and investing in community seed production are ways that FAO is helping ensure that quality, locally adapted seeds are available to farmers at the right time.
-FAO is also providing seeds and tools to farmers who may be unable to access these inputs because of displacement in the wake of conflict or crop failure.
+FAO is also providing seeds and tools to farmers who may be unable to access these inputs because of displacement in the wake of conflict or crop failure

 Stronger, healthier herds

 Sudan’s livestock owners face similar difficulties.
 Erratic rains mean poor or no pasture and water for animals.
-Flash floods in 2012 have killed livestock and can increase the spread of already endemic diseases.
-In 2011, the closure of migratory routes meant that 8 million animals were gathered in smaller areas – in the wrong place at the wrong time − risking diseases spreading, damaging fragile natural resources and triggering conflicts with sedentary farmers.
-FAO has been rehabilitating hafirs (small water reservoirs) that capture and store water.
+Blocked transhumance routes in the country and at international borders have helped increased the spread of already endemic diseases.
+In response to these challenges, FAO has been rehabilitating hafirs (small water reservoirs) that capture and store water.
 Herders thus have a safe source of water and pasture for their animals during the dry season.
-At the same time, FAO is supporting community-based conflict management and negotiation.
 By training local people to treat and vaccinate animals in their communities, and providing equipment to local laboratories, FAO is strengthening local animal health services.

 Providing new opportunities